False Bay: Jetties for public use

+Navigation

+False Bay is not on any commercial navigational routes, but is adjacent to one of the major trading routes of the world, in a region notorious for storms, and it can provide shelter from wind and sea from most directions, with good anchoring ground in Simon's Bay that is sheltered from westerly winds and seas common in winter.
+It is occasionally used for shelter by smaller vessels or large vessels that have been damaged, but there are no commercial facilities for repair.
+There have been several occasions where large damaged ships sought refuge in the bay.

 Extractive exploitation of resources

 The only current commercial fisheries remaining in False Bay are linefishing for pelagic snoek and yellowtail and demersal species hottentot, kob, white stumpnose, geelbek and roman, trapping of West Coast rock lobster, and beach-seine fishing (treknet).
 There are experimental fisheries such as for octopus, but this has been controversial due to entanglement of whales in the trap recovery lines.
 The demersal shark longline fishery also occasionally operates on the southeastern side of the bay.

 Commercial line-fishing remains mostly hand-line fishing using baited lines.
 In the mid 1980s regulations and a licensing system were introduced.
 In the last decade of the 20th century linefish catches along the South African coast declined to the extent that emergency measures were declared to protect the remaining stock.
 Licensing systems were revised in an attempt to establish a sustainable commercial boat based fishery, restricted to 316 boats between Port Nolloth and Cape Infanta.
 Catch limits on most species apply, with the exception of snoek, which is now by far the largest part of reported catch.
 Catches have become relatively stable since the early 2000s, though white stumpnose have continued to decline.